 - A diagnosis of a severe personality disorder that is manifested by or associated with frequent episodes of psychosis or depression and results in significant functional impairment.

 Problematic aspects of restricted housing on mental illness

 Two principal factors contraindicate the placement of mentally ill inmates in restricted housing, the adverse effects on the mental illness and the injustice of disciplinary placement without consideration of the mental illness.

 Mental illness is commonly ignored during the assignment of disciplinary confinement in restricted housing.
+Elderly inmates with dementia may be easily identified and provided with frequent re-direction and, often, special housing to prevent harm to themselves or others; however, the equivalent needs of inmates with serious mental illness are less often recognized, and deviant behaviors are more often met with discipline rather than treatment.
 Inmates with serious mental illness have more difficulty adapting to prison life than do inmates without a serious mental illness.
 They are less able to negotiate the complexity of the prison environment, resulting in more prison rule infractions and more time both in “lock-up” and in prison (5).
 Inmates with serious mental illnesses committed infractions at three times the rate of non-seriously mentally ill counterparts (6, 7).
 The failure to consider the contribution of mental illness to a given behavior in assigning disciplinary segregation is unjust and arguably indifferent to the significant potential of harm for a mentally ill offender.

 - Metzner JL: Guidelines for psychiatric services in prisons.
 Crim Behav Ment Health 3:252–67, 1993